sq2ips/m20-custom-firmware/README.md

 ```bash
 sudo apt install openocd
 ```
-After installing it and ensuring that you are in the `m20` directory you first need to remove the write protection (only before the first flash):
+After installing it and ensuring that you are in the `m20` directory.
+Ensure that ST-Link is connected and then remove the write protection (only before the first flash):
 ```bash
 make protection
 ```